chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 I'm also excited about working with international teams and contributing to innovative projects.
 I'm ready to bring my web development background to this market and take on new challenges.

+> What are your long-term plans in Germany?
+> Are you planning to stay in Germany long-term?
+> How long are you planning to work in Germany?
+> Is this a temporary move or are you looking to settle here?
+> What's your commitment to staying with the company?
+> What are your career goals in Germany?
+> How does this role fit into your long-term plans?

+I'm planning to stay in Germany long-term.
+If I can get a suitable position here, I'd like to build my career in Germany.
+My girlfriend is doing her PhD and will graduate next year, she is also planning to look for opportunities here.
+So we're both looking to establish our future here together.

 ## Reason for Application

 > Why are you interested in this position?